maboa/MDN/adaptive-and-live-streaming-setup.md

 > Please note that you will need to be comfortable with make files and installing dependencies to get it up and running.

+Once encoded your file structure should look something like this: